-A returning student who has not been enrolled for a period of two or more years at Peninsula College may petition to have previously earned Peninsula College grades of less than 1.4 disregarded in computing grade point averages; however, all grades will remain on the transcript.
-These forms may be obtained in Student Services or on the College website at pencol.edu.
+A returning student who has not been enrolled for a period of two or more years at Peninsula College may petition to have previously earned Peninsula College grades of less than 1.4 disregarded in computing grade point averages.
+However, if such a request is approved, all grades will still remain on the transcript.
+The form and process for this request may be obtained through Pirate Central by calling (360) 417-6340 or email SServices@pencol.edu or obtain the form on the College website at pencol.edu.